-As an edible fruit, melons are very rich in vitamins A and C, and also potassium.
+As an edible fruit, melons are very rich in both vitamins A and C, and also potassium.
 Many people shy away from growing melons UK style.
-This is usually because they either don’t have the luxury of a heated greenhouse or are worried about the room each plant will require.
+This is usually because they either don’t have the luxury of a heated greenhouse or are worried about the growing space each melon plant requires.

-The Victorians were the pioneers of growing exotic flowers, vegetables and fruit in their gardens and hothouses.
-This obsession grew as new varieties of seed were transported from warm and tropical climates.
-One such seed belonged to the melon.
+In the UK, the Victorians were the pioneers of growing exotic flowers, vegetables and fruit in their gardens and hothouses.
+This obsession grew as new species and varieties of seed were transported to the British Isles from warm and tropical climates.
+One such import, was the humble melon.